Common tasks with KQL for Microsoft Sentinel

 Screenshot of results of project operator.

-As you can imagine, when you're working with wide datasets, you might have lots of columns you want to keep, and specifying them all by name would require much typing.
+As you can imagine, when you're working with wide datasets, you might have lots of columns you want to keep, and specifying them all by name requires much typing.
 For those cases, you have project-away, which lets you specify which columns to remove, rather than which ones to keep, like so:

 Perf